edgelesssys/constellation/docs/upgrade-kubernetes.md

 - Kubernetes linux binaries installed in the CoreOS image (`kubelet`, `kubectl`, `kubeadm`)
 - The desired Kubernetes version deployed by `kubeadm init`
 - Kubernetes resources (deployments made while initializing Kubernetes, including the `cloud-controller-manager`, `cluster-autoscaler` and more)
-- Kubernetes go dependencies for the coordinator code
+- Kubernetes go dependencies for the bootstrapper code

 ## Understand what has changed